williamscollege/gallery_displays/README.md

 Possible uses: museum gallery exhibitions, weather or energy data usage displays, athletic photo streams, library displays, etc.

 #### FEATURES
-* Enable a person to select images from an iPad and display them on any number of display monitors mounted in the exhibition gallery
+* Enable a person to curate selected images from an iPad and instantly display them on any number of display monitors mounted in the exhibition gallery
 * The iPad app is called ______ and it displays a faceted image thumbnail gallery
 * Images are displayed in Full Screen mode on any size of monitor in portrait or landscape mode
 * Additional galleries or monitors are easily added, or removed, from the exhibition